Syllabus Edition

 Pilgrimage

-Many people did not take cures
+Many people did not treat their illnesses

-People believed taking cures was going against God's will and that was a sin
+People believed taking cures was going against God's will, and that was a sin

 Sins corrupt a Christian’s soul, preventing it from going to heaven